adeyinfam/adeyinfam/README.md

 - 👋 Hi, I’m @adeyinfam
 - 👀 I’m interested in Cloud tools.
 - 🌱 I’m currently learning as much as I can aha.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on leetcode study.
 - 📫 How to reach me: Email me on adeyinfam@gmail.com

 <!---